-10. Demo nstrate the e requirement of representativeness OR of non anti-competitive behavior.
+10. Demo Demonstrate the requirement of representativeness OR of non anti-competitive behavior.
 10.a.
 Track 1: For "representativeness", applicants must demonstrate that the applicant represents all or a significant part of the businesses (or has their agreement) in the industry or group related to the closed generic term.
 10.a.i.
+This criterion can be fulfilled, for example, by the applican umbrella organization of the industry in question.
 This criterion can be fulfilled, for example, by the applicant being an umbrella organization of the industry in question.
 10.a.ii.
 The application must show that significantly "interested parties," including competitors, have been consulted and engaged for input prior to submission of the application.
 10.b.
-This criterion builds on the requirements that applicants of closed generic gTLDs must state their public interest goal(s) and intended purpose for the gTLD, and the intended purpose(s) must not be to solely exclude other parties from using the gTLD or to serve the applicant's own commercial interests.
+10.b.
+Track 2: For "non anti-competitive behavior", applicants must commit that its use of this closed generic gTLD will be consistent with principles of competitive neutrality non-discrimination and transparency.
+This commitment must be reflected in the registry operator's contract with ICANN, which may be in the form of a Code of Conduct or as part of a Specification to the extent that one is developed to govern registry operator's use of a closed generic gTLD.
+10.b.i.
+This criterion builds on the requirements that applicants of closed generic gTLDs must state their public interest goal(s) and intended purpose for the gTLD, and the intended purpose(s) must not be to solely exclude other parties from using the gTLD or to serve the applicant's own commercial interests. ı i